miyaichi/chrome-extension-prototype-4/docs/lib/connectionManager/classes/ConnectionManager.md

 > **subscribe**\<`T`\>(`messageType`, `handler`): () => `void`

+Subscribes to messages of a specific type with a handler function

 #### Type Parameters

 • **T**

+The type of the message payload

 #### Parameters

 • **messageType**: [`MessageType`](../type-aliases/MessageType.md)

+The type of message to subscribe to

 • **handler**

+The handler function to be called when a message is received

 #### Returns

 `Function`

+A function to unsubscribe the handler

 ##### Returns